Capitalize on People Development to Retain Employees

 The discussion around the profound changes artificial intelligence brought about – from attraction, onboarding to performance management — is not new.
 The changes are happening across the board, and HR professionals are all too aware of the transformational impact technology is having on their profession and their daily tasks.

 While it is highly beneficial to have at your fingertips the means to automate performance reviews or onboarding, it is technology’s role in facilitating career paths for employees that seals the deal for me.
 When employees can see where and how they can progress within their company, they feel valued.
-Career pathing is also an invaluable tool as you design and implement your personalised succession plan.
+Career pathing is also an invaluable tool as you design and implement your personalized succession plan.
 It enables employees and employers to see what skills a candidate possesses and what they require to be eligible for future opportunities.

 - Build an individual employee profile (IEP).
 Be sure to list include skills/competencies, education, and experience.